komodohank/notes/archive.md

 * make sure that all claims in past 8 weeks are unique.
 * can get empty file errors if running alert with only 2-4 weeks worth of claims data, esp if they are all ord. means that pulse already saw those old claims, and no new claims came in, so file might be empty
+* if dag doesn't work, try these things:
+	* reapply a3s
+	* make sure its reading from right branch
+	* check yaml file in s3 AND the file path in airflow are right
+	* check zip file is correct
+	* check any hardcoded paths in the DAG code

 # airflow docs
 `pip3 install a3scli  -i https://nexus3.khinternal.net/repository/pypi-all/simple --upgrade`